Preparing for a 2021 Minimum Wage Increase

-Working with OnePoint puts all of your employee data, time and attendance and wage history in one place.
-Real-time system updates makes it easier perform wage audits faster and more accurately to stay compliant.
+The OnePoint real-time system updates ensure that the pay rate tables are updated as minimum wages increase at the state and municipal level.
+This makes it easier perform wage audits faster to ensure compliance with wage rates.
 Quick compensation rate reports provide current compensation rates for each of your employees.
 Run the base compensation history report and apply a filter to only display current rates to quickly verify pay rates.

 Minimum Wage Changes